kiahreading/kirby-accordion-block/README.md

-# kirby-annatator-block
+# kirby-accordion-block

 This is a [custom block plugin](https://getkirby.com/docs/reference/panel/fields/blocks) for the [Kirby CMS](https://github.com/getkirby/kirby).
+It is used to add a custom accordion block that uses semantic HTML.
+Shipping without any CSS requirements, it is unopinionated but easy to style if you are so inclined.

 ![Kirby Accordion Block panel view](/kirby-accordion-block.png)